piranna/piranna.github.io/_posts/2023-04-24-How-to-migrate-from-Jest-to-node-test.md

 ---

-[Jest](https://jestjs.io/) is one of the most populars testing frameworks for Javascript and Node.js.
+[Jest](https://jestjs.io/) is one of the most populars testing frameworks for JavaScript and Node.js.
 Originally developed by Facebook, it's a one-stop-shop with testing, assertions, code coverage... but this implies some critics, like requiring more than 50mb of dependencies.
 Also, somewhat recently was shown to [be maintained mostly by a single person](https://twitter.com/mafalda_sfu/status/1488600128680341517),